Skip to content

 • Negotiate a multi-year price lock

-Multi-year contracts (2-3 years) offer substantial discounts and protect against interim price increases.
-For a mature security programme where Tenable is a structural part of the stack, this is often financially more attractive than annual renewal.
+Multi-year contracts (2-3 years) provide significant discounts and protect against mid-term price increases.
+For a mature security programme where Tenable is a permanent component of the stack, this is often financially more attractive than renewing annually.

 • Use Qualys and Rapid7 as leverage

 Tenable has several strong competitors (Qualys, Rapid7, Wiz for cloud).
-Seriously comparing these alternatives during a renewal process creates negotiating room.
-An independent procurement partner can explore this in advance without reputational risk.
+Seriously comparing these alternatives during a renewal process creates room for negotiation.
+An independent procurement partner can explore this without risking reputational damage.

 Compliance risks

 Tenable Vulnerability Management runs on AWS in specific regions.
-For organisations under NIS2 or with sector-specific data localisation requirements, it’s mandatory to choose the EU instance and contractually document this.
+For organisations under NIS2 or with sector-specific data location requirements, it is mandatory to choose the EU instance and contractually secure this.
 This is not always the default.

-Tenable scan results provide detailed insight into vulnerabilities per host.
-This is valuable but also sensitive: leaking this data is a blueprint for attackers.
-Role-based access control and audit logging must be actively configured — these are not enabled by default.
+Tenable scan results provide detailed insights into vulnerabilities per host.
+This is valuable but also sensitive: leaks of this data provide a blueprint for attackers.
+Role-based access and audit logging must be actively configured — this is not the default.

 • Ghost assets in the cloud

 Cloud scanners and agents inventory ephemeral resources that appear and disappear within hours.
-Without proper configuration, these still count towards the licence invoice, despite having little real security value.
+Without proper configuration, these still count towards the licence fee despite offering little real security value.
 Audit this every quarter.

 Frequently asked questions about Tenable